List of M Idioms:

 - Don’t think this audition will make or break your acting career—there will be other chances if this doesn’t go well.

-(make someone/something over): to improve the way someone or something looks.
+make over someone / something (make someone / something over): to improve the way someone or something looks.

 - I love watching the home improvement shows when they make over apartments on a $500 budget.